rslassman/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Pick one of these designs to prototype.\*\*\***

-I am goig to prototype the gesture to directions/instructions.
+I am going to prototype the gesture to directions/instructions.
 The idea for this device it to be very minimalist.
 It will only show very bare bones directions (left, right straght, backwards) listed in order.
 The reason for the minimalism is becasue it will be most useful when people are in a rush/in the middle of something.
 Some possible scenarios include:
 - a tourist is lost and asks someone on the street for directions
 - a worker on a loud construction site is telling another worker how to get somewhere/where to drive
 - a person during a play asks the usher for directions to their seat/to the bathroom